2025 – An industry leading, practical and scientific course delivered in a flexible format to suit your learning

 Articles & Handouts | Student SupportMaster Classes | Career Opportunities

-There are six individual blocks of classes to be completed sequentially.
-These blocks are designed to be completed in one year but can be completed in two or three years depending on a student’s individual requirements.
+Students are provided with the unique opportunity to study on site ‘in-residence’ at Mayfield Farm near Yarck in Victoria over the year via six individual residential blocks (5-6 days) to be completed sequentially.
+These residential blocks are designed to be completed in one year but can be completed in two or three years depending on a student’s individual requirements.

-There are also some online theory components and assignments to complete between blocks and a case study portfolio that extends beyond the formal blocks.
-This portfolio must be completed within a year of the last block.
-Consequently, full qualification can be obtained in 1½ - 4 years.
+Students will be required to complete assignments in their own time between residential blocks.
+A case study portfolio must be delivered by each student over a period that extends beyond the formal blocks.
+This case study portfolio must be completed within a year of the last block.

-The course designers have many years’ experience teaching in the hoof care industry.
-They know that the best way to nurture observation and fine motor skill sets is with multiple blocks of face-to-face contact that are spread out to allow interim practice and the gathering of experiences which can be further built upon with subsequent classes.
+ACEP course designers have a vast number of years’ experience teaching in the hoof care industry.
+They know that the best way to nurture observation and fine motor skill sets is with multiple residential blocks of face-to-face contact.
+The residential blocks are spread out over the course year to allow students interim practice gathering experience which can be further built upon in subsequent classes.

-The course is presented by a team of qualified lecturers comprising of hoof care professionals, vets and musculoskeletal therapists who are all highly regarded in their respective fields.
+Course delivery comprises a great mix of theory and practical sessions with most days beginning in the classroom and finishing with demonstrations and trimming sessions under the watchful guidance of ACEP assessors.
+Course delivery over a full year provides students valuable exposure to seasonal variation in hooves and associated pathologies.
+The course is delivered by a team of qualified lecturers comprising of hoof care professionals, vets and musculoskeletal therapists who are all highly regarded in their respective fields.

-The course campus is onsite at Mayfield in picturesque Northeast Victoria which is a working cattle and sheep farm that also has an extensive equine enterprise which includes stockhorse breeding, retirement agistment and a lameness rehabilitation centre.
+Mayfield Farm is located near Yarck in picturesque Northeast Victoria.
+Mayfield is a working cattle and sheep farm that also has an extensive equine enterprise which includes working stockhorses, breeding, retirement agistment and a lameness rehabilitation centre.

 Mayfield is a superb learning environment, with a purpose-built comfortable classroom that has ready access to a huge range of freeze dried and skeletal anatomical specimens to bolster theory lectures.
 For practical demonstration and trimming sessions there is a huge range of equines of all shapes, sizes and hoof issues.

-Once qualified you will join the ranks of a highly regarded cohort that has become synonymous with top shelf barehoofcare in Australia.
+Once qualified you will join the ranks of a highly regarded cohort that has become synonymous with the best quality barehoofcare in Australia.

 You will also qualify for membership of the Equine Podiotherapists’ Association of Australia which provides access to ongoing learning opportunities and great networking with other progressive hoofcare professionals.